gertjanvanzwieten/stash/README.md

 tree](https://en.wikipedia.org/wiki/Merkle_tree)-style.
 A detailed overview of the protocol can be found [here](PROTOCOL.md).

+## Reducing objects recursively sounds slow.
+Is it slow?

+Stash is implemented in rust for minimum overhead.
+It also keeps track of object ids seen before during serialization, to avoid recursing into the same object several times over.
+Overall the speed of stash is roughly on par with that of pickle when combined with an in-memory database.

-## This sounds great.
+## This all sounds great.
 Can I use it yet?

 Better not.
 The project is under active development and the protocol not finalized, so none of the stability guarantees are worth much yet.
 Hopefully